 5.4.8 On the basis of the work undertaken it is concluded that an Appropriate Assessment of the A&DM DPD will not be required if the measures outlined in this report are incorporated in the final version of the A&DM DPD.
-This report will be consulted on with Natural England and other consultees and should be updated in light of their comments and updated as the A&DM DPD develops.
+This report will be consulted on with Natural England, the Environment Agency and other consultees and will be updated in light of their comments.